ismtabo/magus/docs/page/versioned_docs/version-1.0.0/concepts/casts.md

 ## Cast source (from)

-Source defined the content of the cast that should be rendered.
-In [v1](../../versioned_docs/version-1.0.0/concepts/casts.md#cast-source-from), source can just be defined by templated strings.
-Now, sources can also be defined by referencing to other magic manifest.
-See more in [Sources](./sources.md) page.
+Source is a template that should be generated.
+The source will be rendered using the [Go templates](https://pkg.go.dev/text/template) package.
+The source may be templated using the [Variables](/docs/concepts/variables) section at root level and from the cast context.

 ## Cast variables